Jesus fasted for forty days and forty nights.

 - Fasting is sometimes combined with prayer as a way to intensify one’s petitions or intercessions to God.
 It is believed that by fasting, believers can demonstrate the sincerity of their prayers and their earnestness in seeking God’s intervention or guidance.

 Physical and Spiritual Purification

 - Apart from its spiritual benefits, fasting is also seen as a way to purify the body and mind, helping believers to detach from worldly concerns and focus more fully on their spiritual well-being.

 Solidarity and Empathy

 - Fasting can also serve as a means of expressing solidarity with those who are suffering or in need, reminding believers of the hardships faced by others and inspiring a more compassionate and charitable outlook.

 For what did Jesus first say in his response to the disciple’s question of what the signs would be for his second coming?
 In Matthew 24:4-5, Jesus responds, “Jesus answered: “Watch out that no one deceives you.
 For many will come in my name, claiming, ‘I am the Messiah,’ and will deceive many.”
 As these words were spoken as a warning to believers today, then what actions must be taken to heed and obey these commands?

-With the large amount of speculation regarding the mysterious called the Bible, there are copious amounts of books filled with commentaries and interpretations attempting to dissect the thoughts of God.
+With a large amount of speculation regarding the mysterious called the Bible, there are copious amounts of books filled with commentaries and interpretations attempting to dissect the thoughts of God.

-While fasting is a tradition that is carried out today by various churches and denominations all across the globe, are believers able to understand the reason in which it is done?
+While fasting is a tradition that is carried out today by various churches and denominations all across the globe, are believers able to understand the reason why it is done?
 What is the “food” that God desires us to fast from today?